koirala/puppet-docker-jenkins-aws/README.md

 # puppet-docker-jenkins-aws
-Test project using puppet with docker containers
+Test project using puppet with docker containers in AWS.